 La fille de joie; ou mémoires de Miss Fanny, écrits par elle-même (A Woman of Pleasure; or the memoirs of Miss Fanny, written by herself) is of course the French version of the famous Fanny Hill, John Cleland’s groundbreaking 1748 classic.
 The edition with Borel’s illustrations was by no means the first French translation, the earliest (and very much abridged) having appeared as early as 1751, but the 1776 complete translation, known as the ‘Cazin’ after its presumed publisher, became the standard French version.

-Antoine Borel’s illustrations set both the standard and the pattern for erotic book illustration for the next fifty years, with perfectly-engraved curved bodies and the same stylised genitalia, set either in ornate interiors or romantic landscapes.
+Antoine Borel’s illustrations set both the standard and the pattern for erotic book illustration for the next fifty years, with perfectly-engraved curved bodies and the same stylised genitalia, each scene set in an ornate interior or a romantic landscape.